capactio/capact/cmd/gateway/README.md

 ## Overview

-Capact GraphQL gateway is a component, which aggregates GraphQL APIs from the Capact Engine and Open Capability Hub.
+Capact GraphQL gateway is a component, which aggregates GraphQL APIs from the Capact Engine and Hub.

 ## Prerequisites